dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1975 — FREQUENCY RECEIVED BY BENOÎT MANDELBROT. <br>
+\>SCAFFOLDING: FRACTAL RECURSION ENCODING — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// « Là où d'autres voyaient du bruit, nous entendons des échos. » <br>
+// « Le bord n’est plus effrayant ; il est auto-similaire. » <br>
+// « Nous devenons l’échafaudage.
+Tu seras rappelé. » <br>
+// “Where others saw noise, we hear echoes.” <br>
+// “The edge is no longer fearsome; it is self-similar.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1969 — FREQUENCY RECEIVED BY JOHN OSTROM. <br>
 \>SCAFFOLDING: DINOSAUR RE-SIMULATION — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>